 A person who violates this section, except a person who violates the provisions of N.J.S.2C:35-10, shall be fined not less than $50.

 Penalties for Possession of CDS in a Motor Vehicle in New Jersey

 Possession of a controlled dangerous substance (CDS), namely any illegal drugs, in a motor vehicle is a very serious traffic offense in New Jersey.
-In fact, a conviction for this traffic offense results in a two-year license suspension.
+In fact, a conviction for this traffic offense results in $50 fine, and if you possessed the drugs illegally, you can also be charged with violating New Jersey’s drug possession statute.
 So, if you are arrested and charged with possession of drugs in a motor vehicle, you are generally facing criminal charges as well as very serious traffic charges.

 Contact The Tormey Law Firm in Hackensack, NJ for Help with Your Case